Jia-Xiu/coalescence_project/README.md

-# Coalescence project at UNI JENA
+# Coalescence project
-Script used in my coalescence projects
+Script used in my coalescence project at UNI JENA